fguiet/gnss-rtk/README.md

 ![alt text](images/simplertk2b.jpg)

+This board is using the ZED-F9P u-blox chip, see Integration Manual : <https://www.u-blox.com/sites/default/files/ZED-F9P_IntegrationManual_%28UBX-18010802%29.pdf>

 ## Getting a RTK FIX

 An easy way to get an RTK FIX is to use an existing NTRIP Caster.